Ways to Politely Ask Someone to Leave a Group Chat

 • “This group is changing direction; feel free to exit, Emma!”

-Read Related Post: 25 Better Ways to Say "Thank You for Your Service"
+Read Related Post: 25 Ways to Ask Someone "What Are We?"

 16. “No pressure at all; just thought it might be good for you to leave.”